 You can elect to have your flexible spending account reimbursements directly deposited into your bank account.
-With this service, claims for reimbursement of health care expenses and/or dependent care expenses are processed daily and your savings or checking account will be credited three business days after the claim is processed.
+With this service, claims for reimbursement of health care expenses are processed daily and your savings or checking account will be credited three business days after the claim is processed.